Best Tablets With Stylus For Note Taking

 • Stylus Included?: Yes

 It features a sleek, gorgeous design alongside a fantastic 12.6 inch 2K AMOLED display equipped with a Snapdragon 870.
-The tablet is fairly quick, has an 8-9 hour battery life, and checks all the boxes especially given its relatively reasonable price.
+The tablet is fairly quick, has an 8-9 hour battery life, and checks all the boxes, especially given its relatively reasonable price.

 In my opinion, the stylus made more sense when browsing and clicking or taking quick notes rather than for serious note-takers.(Maybe Samsung and Apple has spoiled me) This is because the stylus’s interface itself needs improvement.
 It feels bogged down by the plethora of features that the tablet tries to throw on you and feels glitchy sometimes.

 But, if you are someone who can let go of all the third-party nuances and features, then the nib and overall stylus just feels alright.
-Compared to others in the list, it does feel a bit plasticky.
-However, it is hard to complain at this price point.

 Pros

-• Reasonably priced
+• Reasonably Priced

 Cons